 We use Duo use for two-factor authentication; you may receive a phone call, text, or other notification from Duo when logging into various applications or websites with your Smith account.

+As of April 14, 2026: An enhanced security feature has been added to Duo Mobile.
 This update makes your login more secure by requiring a 3-digit code to approve Duo push requests, helping to prevent accidental approvals.

 The level of sophistication of phishing attempts and cybersecurity attacks is increasing.
 Attempts are more targeted and personalized than in the past.